avoiculet/intrt2/README.md

-# Solution
+# Solutionfirst
-To run the solution first run mvn install in the "common" folder.
-Then run docker-compose up in the root of the project.
+To run the solution please use the script: runDockerCompose located in the root of the project, on a Unix OS.

 The producer on startup, starts sending 1 message every 5 seconds to a RabbitMQ queue (using Spring AMQP).